 - A valid scanning credential, with administrative privileges on the target machine, must be used as a global Windows credential or must be mapped to the target machine's computer name, domain, IP address or IP range.

 - Your scanning credential must have access to administrative share C$ on the target computer, as an executable required for running the deployment is written into a C:\Windows\LSDeployment folder on the computer.

 - Any installers, scripts or other files you plan on referencing in your deployment package must be added to the DefaultPackageShare$ folder on your Lansweeper server, or other share(s) of your choice.
 You must also provide a credential with Read & Execute permissions on the share.
 Shares can be managed in the following section of the web console: Deployment\Security Options- The Lansweeper installer shares Program Files (x86)\Lansweeper\PackageShare on your Lansweeper server as DefaultPackageShare$.
-By default, deployment packages look for files in this folder.- If you prefer however, you can choose another share instead and specify additional shares for specific IP ranges in your network.
+By default, deployment packages look for files in this folder.- However, if you prefer, you can choose another share instead and specify additional shares for specific IP ranges in your network.
 The Default Package Share will be used for deployments on computers without an IP range specific share.Share credentials are stored in a reversible encrypted format in the registry of the computers you're deploying on.
 For security reasons it is recommended that you use accounts that only have (Read & Execute) permissions on your shares as your share credentials.
 Should these credentials ever be compromised, the only access they will have is to your package shares.It is recommended that you do not host your package share(s) on a Windows XP machine.
 Windows XP only allows for five concurrent share connections, which will limit the maximum number of concurrent deployments to five.